YareBE/ModeLine/docs/CONTRIBUTING.md

 On the other hand, if you are just a visitor of the project, and want to change, fix something or add new features, you must follow the steps described above.
 Once you try to push, a "fork creation" option will be suggested to you.

 This will create an exact copy of the github repo under your account and, from there, you can open a "pull request".
 This request will appear in the original main and an authorized person can decide whether to accept, discard or integrate ir partially.
+It is important to keep the main branch always functional

 ## Working policies
 Contributors are encouraged to create various branches, each one operating with different aspects (refactoring, updating docs, adding a new feature, experimenting...), thus providing a dynamic environment.
-The main branch should always be completely functional.

 It is desirable (but not mandatory) to follow the branches naming convention in the next link: https://www.geeksforgeeks.org/git/how-to-naming-conventions-for-git-branches.

 It is also preferable to write commits after an extended and well-known standard: https://www.conventionalcommits.org/en/v1.0.0

+## Continuous Integration
+We use GitHub Actions workflow for CI consisting of an autopep8 and pytest filter.
+Whereas contributors do not need to worry about applying autopep8 when commiting (it is automated), every pytest failed test must be manually handled.

 ## Documentation
 When updating any markdown file, it is important to stick to its set of rules and being rigorous with the format and information displayed.